 - The use of the property is also a factor, as if you are already living in it, you will need regulated bridging finance.

-What are the Average Interest Rates on Bridge Loans for Buy to Lets?
+What are the Average Interest Rates on Bridging Loan Buy to Let Agreements?

-Interest rates vary significantly between lenders, as do the fees.
+Interest rates against bridging finance on property assets vary significantly between lenders, as do the fees.

 - Arrangement fees - often around 1%.